gabrieltheodoropoulos/GTCollectionViewKit/Readme.md

 ```

 This requirement comes from the `GTCollectionView` definition (`GTCollectionView<T>`), which also requires the datasource type to be specified when initializing an object of it.
 Using generics that way makes it possible for GTCollectionViewKit to provide collection views that work with any type.

+The only exception is when using the `createCollection(withTotalSections:itemsPerSection:layoutStyle:columns:registerElements:layoutInfo:)` method to initialize a `GTCollectionViewContainer` view.
+In this case the returned type is `GTCollectionViewContainer<Any>` by default.

 **Important #2**